NuttyLogic/NuttyLogic.github.io/projects/index.md

 ---
 layout:  project
 title: All Projects
-excerpt: "A List of Projects"
+excerpt: A List of Projects
 comments:  false
 ---